For the first time in a long time, I am growing plants from seeds.

 In fact, our community garden crops have done really well and I think that our little patch of marigolds was one of the reasons why.
 And they provide a happy little pop of color as well.

 Perhaps you, too, would enjoy companion planting flowers along with your veggies and seeing which ones benefit your crops and brighten your day.
-If you don’t have room for a garden, you might just enjoy growing a pot of “flowers for your soul.”
+If you don’t have room for a garden, consider joining a community garden.
+Or, you might just enjoy growing a pot of “flowers for your soul.”